-Hold the cartridge firmly and insert the upper section of the cartridge into the upper filter holding track within the hood.
-Swing the cartridge towards the back of the hood until it clears the lower filter track holder.
-Lower the cartridge so that the notch on the front of the cartridge fits into the lower filter holding channel.
+Hold the Cartridge Filter firmly and insert the upper section of the cartridge into the Upper Filter Holder Track within the hood.
+Swing the cartridge towards the back of the hood until it clears the Lower Filter Holder Track.
+Lower the cartridge so that the notch on the front of the cartridge fits into the Lower Filter Holder Track.